-Student loans are dischargeable if the person has had a repayment obligation for at least seven years.
-Otherwise, a student loan is dischargeable only if the person can prove to the court that the denial of a discharge would constitute an undue hardship.
+Student loans are dischargeable only if the person can prove to the court that the denial of a discharge would constitute an undue hardship.
+"Undue hardship" is not defined in the law, and dfiiferent courts use different tests to find it.

-A debtor who is filing for bankruptcy may choose to rely on either the bankruptcy exemptions, which is controlled by federal law, or the state exemptions, depending on which list is more to his or her benefit.
+A debtor who is filing for bankruptcy may choose to rely on either the bankruptcy exemptions controlled by federal law, or the state exemptions, depending on which list is more to his or her benefit.
 However, the Act also allows any state to pass a law providing that its state residents may utilize only the state exemptions.
 Oregon passed such a law in 1981.
 ORS 18.300.